Feature Flags: From Concept to Cultural Revolution

 Knowing that you can disable a feature flag in case of emergency is empowering.
 This alone creates a huge amount of psychological safety.
 But, it's only the beginning.
 Even better is to completely avoid an emergency in the first place.
 And, to do that, we have to dive deeper into the robust runtime functionality of feature flags.

-But, before we can think incrementally, we have to understand both "targeting" and "variants".
+But, before we can think incrementally, we have to understand a few new concepts: targeting and variants.
 Targeting is the act of identifying which users will receive a given a variant.
-And, a variant is the value returned by evaluating a feature flag in the context of a given request.
+A variant is the value returned by evaluating a feature flag in the context of a given request.

 var booleanVariant = featureIsEnabled();